SkunkPlatform/SkunkPlatform/README.md

 - SkunkPlatform G-04: Launchs at December 24th, 2025.
 Ends in December 2029.
 - SkunkPlatform G-04.1: Launchs at January, 2026.
 Ends in January 2030.
 - SkunkPlatform G-05: Launchs at January, 2027.
 Ends in January 2032.
-- SkunkPlatform V-Sprayous (Versionificator, V-Sprayous): Launchs at January, 2028.
+- SkunkPlatform V-Sprayous (Versionified, V-Sprayous): Launchs at January, 2028.
 Ends in December 2032.

 ### SPVersion Features
 SkunkPlatform Version Features will show here.